wissem01chiha/computational-fluid-dynamics/README.md

 </div>

-TinyURDF is a modern, fast, cross-platform C++17 library for parsing and visualizing [URDF](https://wiki.ros.org/urdf/Tutorials) model files.
-It is designed to handle custom multibody configurations that existing tools do not support, including parallel multibodies or graph-like robots.
-The library has no external dependencies and provides a stable and simple API for loading, visualizing, and verifying robot models.
+TinyURDF is a modern, fast, cross-platform c++17 library for parsing and visualizing [URDF](https://wiki.ros.org/urdf/Tutorials) model files.
+It is designed to handle custom multibody configurations that existing tools do not support, including parallel multibodies or graph-like structures, it has no external dependencies and provides a stable and simple API for loading, visualizing, and verifying multijoint models.

 <!-- omit in toc -->
 Table of Contents